thomassampson/intelex_sdk/README.md

 # Navigating to related records allows clients to request only specific relational data belonging to a parent record.
 ilx.get_related_record(object_name, record_id, related_record_name, related_record_id)

+# Update an individual record from an object by passing in a dictionary with updated data

+data = {
+    'CompletionNotes': 'Risk as been corrected by our contractors' }

+ilx.update_record(object, id, data)
 ```